Named PoBo v.s. Non-Named PoBo; Named CoBo v.s. Non-Named CoBo

 3. Named CoBo (Named Collect on Behalf of)

-• Definition: The owner of the receiving account matches the name of the actual recipient, but the collection is handled by a third party (e.g., a payment institution or financial service provider).
+• Definition: The owner of the receiving account matches the name of the actual recipient, but the collection is handled by the main account (e.g: a payment institution or financial service provider).

 • Characteristics: